RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ```
 The file `console-PSM2.json` is specific to each system since it points to your `sawRobotIO1394-PSM2-00000.xml` file.
 On the other hand, the file `ros-io-PSM2.json` can be found in the `sawIntuitiveResearchKit/share` directory since it isn't system specific.

 Once `dvrk_console_json` is started, make sure you can home the arm.
 After you homed the arm, in the GUI, IO tab, select _Direct control_ and unselect _Use pot/encoder check_.
-If you have multiple controllers connected to the same safety chain/e-stop, you can use the utility `qlacloserelays` to close all safety relays.
+If you have multiple controllers connected to the same safety chain/e-stop, you can use the utility `qlacommand -c close-relays` to close all safety relays.

 In a separate shell, start the calibration script using the following command line for dVRK 1.x:
 ```sh